CiscoDevNet/MLAnywhere/README.md

     app: mlanywhere
 ```

-So with the example of http://1x.9x.8x.2x:30003/stage1 you should get the following web page presented to you: -
+So with the example of http://1x.9x.8x.2x:30003 you should get the following web page presented to you: -

 ![MLA Stage 1](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage1.png)

-In this stage you add the connection details of the underlying container management platform which in this case is the Cisco Container Platform <a href="https://www.cisco.com/c/en/us/products/cloud-systems-management/container-platform/index.html" target="target">Details Here</a> as mla needs to create K8s cluster dynamically to host the subsequent Kubeflow envs.
+In this stage you add the connection details of the underlying container management platform which in this case is the Cisco Container Platform (CCP) <a href="https://www.cisco.com/c/en/us/products/cloud-systems-management/container-platform/index.html" target="target">Details Here</a> as mla needs to create K8s cluster dynamically to host the subsequent Kubeflow env.

 ### Stage 2

-As the contianer management tool is hosted upon vmware vSphere, we get the opportunity in stage 2 to define the following aspects of this supporting infrastructure so we can control exactly how the VMs get created as mla intetacts with the vSphere API to apply these configuration choices: -
+As the container management tool is hosted upon vmware vSphere in this example, we get the opportunity to define the following aspects of this supporting infrastructure so we can control exactly how the VMs get created as mla interacts with the vSphere API to apply these configuration choices: -

 - Cluster Name
 - vSphere Provider